 There are times during the rainy season when some roads are completely cut off, said James Yarkpawolo, a commercial taxi driver.

-Road from Monrovia to Lofa, in the dry season – CC 2005
+The road from the capital Monrovia to Lofa in the dry season.
+Source: CC 2005

-Several drivers and passengers interviewed said in the government’s effort to support economic growth, it should focus on upgrading strategic roads across the country in order to connect major counties and towns to the capital.
+Several drivers and passengers interviewed said that in the government’s efforts to support economic growth, it should focus on upgrading strategic roads across the country in order to connect major counties and towns to the capital.

 During her visit to Bong County in June, President Ellen Johnson Sirleaf said government would begin paving the road from Gbarnga to Salayea in Lofa County during the next dry season.

-As Liberians prepare to head to the polls in October, citizens in the northern Bong County told Front Page Africa on August 30th that besides education and jobs they are concerned about the bad roads, which they say are hindering commerce and agriculture.
+As Liberians prepare to head to the polls in October, citizens in the northern county told Front Page Africa on August 30th that besides education and jobs they are concerned about the bad roads, which they say are hindering commerce and agriculture.

 In late August, three vehicles carrying marketers from Zoweinta town and other districts to the Ivorian border were stuck in a pool of water in the town of Kpaii for three days and goods were lost.

-Kpaii is one of the 13 districts targeted for road improvement when the county agreed in 2011 to spend $662,000 to buy three road-building machines.
+Kpaii was one of the 13 districts targeted for road improvement when the county agreed in 2011 to spend $662,000 to buy three road-building machines.